rebelsky/sams-assorted-musings-reflections/textbook-orders.md

 [6] Or perhaps discussed.

-[7] I realize that textbook prices steel feel incredibly expensive to most students and their parents.
+[7] I realize that textbook prices still feel incredibly expensive to most students and their parents.
 They do to me and I'm (a) a faculty member and (b) relatively well off.